tambanivohitra007/Tahiry-Version-2/README.md

 ## Installation

 1. Visit [fihirana.rindra.org](https://fihirana.rindra.org) to download the latest version of Tahiry.
+2. **Important Note**: Your browser may block the download because the certificate is not recognized, and the publisher is marked as unknown.
+This is purely a certificate issue and does not pose any harm to your computer.
+   - To proceed, manually accept the download by clicking **"Keep"** or **"Allow"** in your browser's warning message.
-2. Run the installer and follow the on-screen instructions.
+3. Once the download is complete, run the installer and follow the on-screen instructions.
-3. Launch the app and set up your preferences, including themes and data sources.
+4. Launch the app and set up your preferences, including themes and data sources.

 ---